rrramble/ielts/writing-task-2/Readme.md

 1. `Do you think ...?` `What makes ...?` — Double questions essay

-## Changing words in paraphrasing

-Find a synonym that covers **the same meaning** absolutely.
-It is even better to use the same word again than to use a synonym with an error or than use an improper synonym.

-Consider changing the ending or adding a suffix, like '-ing' or '-ed'.
-This also counts as a use of another word.

 ## Analyze the question to make a plan

 1. What is the common topic?